Personnel Index - Detail

 The dreaded telegram

-A very welcome second letter giving more details.
+Followed by an equally welcome second letter giving more details.

 This extract from the Daily Express dated 14th July 1941 gives an impression of their ordeal.